 - Open the workbook for which you want to change the format.

-- Under File name field, give the file name for the workbook.
+- We have selected the Desktop.
+Then, under the File name field, type the file name for the workbook.

-- It will save the file with the extension.
+- Click the Save button to save the file.
+It will save the file with the extension.

 Things to Remember about Excel File Formats

-- All file format doesn’t support all the features of excel like formulas etc, then it will display an alert message box.
+- If any file format doesn’t support all the features of Excel, like formulas, etc., then it will display an alert message box.

 - While saving files with extensions, make sure to check the size compatibility of the extension and the size of your Excel file.